kitnato/neverquest/README.md

 ## Attributes

 Attributes each provide a direct increasing effect for each rank.
-Each rank allocation raises the character level by 1.
+Each rank allocation raises the character's power level by 1.

 [Essence](#-essence) is used to allocate ranks.
 The cost of allocation is increased for every rank.